The employment law in Switzerland is mainly based upon the following sources, set out in order of their priority:

 Companies normally employing 250 employees or more and making within a period of 30 days at least 30 employees redundant have to negotiate with the employees or their representatives a social plan to work as a safety net for the dismissed employees.
-For companies beyond that threshold no obligation to issue a social plan for the terminated employees exists.
+For companies below that threshold no obligation to issue a social plan for the terminated employees exists.
 However, there can be obligations to negotiate or issue a plan based on collective agreements.
 In addition, any mandatory early retirement obligations set forth in the pension plan regulations of a company should be considered.

 XIII TRANSFER OF BUSINESS

 If a transaction qualifies as a (partial) business transfer, the employment relationships existing at the time of the transfer (including the ones under notice) are automatically transferred, including all rights and obligations as of the date of transfer, unless an employee objects to the transfer.
-If an employee objects to a transfer, the employment relationship is terminated upon the expiration of the statutory notice periods even if longer or shorter contractual notice periods apply.
+If an employee objects to a transfer, the employment relationship is terminated upon the expiry of the statutory notice periods even if longer or shorter contractual notice periods apply.

-It is important to note that the current employer and the new employer are jointly and severally liable for an employee’s claims that have become due before the automatic transfer and that will later become due until the date upon which the employment relationship could have validly been terminated.
+The current employer and the new employer are jointly and severally liable for an employee's claims that have become due before the automatic transfer and that will later become due until the date upon which the employment relationship could have validly been terminated.

 If the business transfer takes place within certain restructuring scenarios, the automatic transfer of employees dedicated to the transferred business does not take place.
 Only the employees chosen by the buyer will transfer.
 Also, the purchaser is – within certain restructuring scenarios – not jointly and severally liable with the seller for pre-transaction claims of the employees.